We at True Adventures offer tours to 3 of Belize’s Mayan Sites. Each ruin presents a different view of the Mayas Civilization, Culture and Architect.

-Altun Ha was a wealthy ceremonial center boasting two main plazas, thirteen structures (including the Temple of Sun God or the Temple of the Masonry Altars).
-Altun Ha is not very far from the Caribbean Sea and it formed part of a unique cultural zone along with other coastal sites.
-There are also no stelae at Altun Ha but the discovery of rich tombs indicates that the ruling elite enjoyed access to substantial amounts of exotic goods.
+Altun Ha was a wealthy ceremonial center boasting two main plazas and thirteen structures (including the Temple of Sun God or the Temple of the Masonry Altars).
+This archaeological site is not far from the Caribbean Sea;therefore, it was part of a unique cultural zone along with other coastal sites.
+There are no stelaes at Altun Ha, but the discovery of rich tombs indicates that the ruling elite enjoyed access to substantial amounts of exotic goods.

 Xunantunich Mayan Ruins

 Xunantunich is an archeological site dating back as far as 450BC.
 It is situated by the border of Belize and Guatemala.
 To get to Xunantunich, you need to take a hand cranked ferry that crosses you over the Mopan River.
 Once on the other side of the river, you have a 1 mile car ride which takes you to the park entrance.